meiliuwu/meiliuwu.github.io/_news/2509_3D_GeoInfo_SDSC.md

 Special thanks to the Local Organization Committee, chaired by Prof. Yoshihide SEKIMOTO!
 I truly appreciated the warm welcome, the delicious food, and the thought-provoking conversations with such curious and enthusiastic colleagues and students!

+We published a full paper in ISPRS Annals (see below), and please feel free to check it out if of any interest!

+- **Wu M.@**, Huang Q., Gao S., 2025.
+Advancing Mixed Land Use Detection by Transforming Vision-Language Models with Spatial Intelligence.
+ISPRS Annals of the Photogrammetry, Remote Sensing and Spatial Information Sciences (acceptance rate 25%).
+DOI: 10.5194/isprs-annals-X-4-W7-2025-121-2025

 ---

 <div class="row">